randombits-dev/randombits/src/snippits/font-pixel/terms.md

 ## Introduction

-These terms govern the use of the FontFX app (referred to as "the app"), developed by © Random Bits.
+These terms govern the use of the FontPixel app (referred to as "the app"), developed by © Random Bits.
 By using the app, you agree to these terms.

 ## Use of the App